hesbonangwenyi606/mobile-web-app/README.md

 Open a Pull Request

 ### License
 This project is licensed under the MIT License.
-See LICENSE
+See LIC